Find Reliable Heat Pump Repair Specialists Near You

 How does a heat pump dehumidify?

 Heat pumps, like traditional air conditioners, dehumidify the air as a byproduct of the cooling process. .
-When cooling a space, moisture from the air condenses on the cold evaporator coil, reducing the amount of water vapor in the air.
+When the heat pump is in cooling mode, moisture from the air condenses on the cold evaporator coil, reducing the amount of water vapor in the air.
 This collected water is then expelled.
-Certain types of heat pumps offer more effective dehumidification than others.
+The amount of dehumidification provided by a heat pump can vary depending on the model and the humidity levels in your area.

 What are the disadvantages of a heat pump?